mirisuzanne/miriamsuzanne/content/what.rst

   *A phrase, a blog, and occasionally a performance company.*

   - Pity+Fear (in development):
-    *A clusterfuck opera, and mythic science experiment.*
+    *Clusterfuck opera, and mythic science experiment.*
   - glASS (and other imponderables) (2011):
-    *A meditation on Indra’s Net,
+    *Meditation on Indra’s Net,
     the alchemy of sand into glass,
     and what constitutes polite behavior.*
   - Misa Populi (2010):